The Hypnosis for Community Wellness Facilitator course will be updated for Fall 2023 after I finish and publish the above book, in May.

 Intersectionality and Openness to Critiques and Comments

 Hypnosis for Community Wellness is dedicated to recognizing and addressing inequity, privilege, and intersectionality, and how these impact human health and wellness.
 However, I may need your help to improve on how we address it.
-As a white, cis-het, (relunctantly gendered) female (she/her), settler-colonist instructor with a hidden disability, I know I have my own unacknowledged biases and privileges and that these may be showing up in the course in ways that I don’t realize.
+As a white, non-binary femme (pronouns ze/zir), with settler/colonist privilege, I know I have my own unacknowledged biases and privileges and that these may show up in the course in ways that I don’t realize.
 And so I welcome your input and critiques as the course unfolds for you.
 I will make necessary changes and give credit where it is due.
 Fear no tears from me!

-This is not the first time I’ve given scholarships to hypnosis students, but this year, 2020, I want to award TEN scholarships to celebrate the launch of the new Hypnosis for Community Wellness Program, which will start August 1st.
-This means that we’ll have a great cohort of learners for this program.
+This is not the first time I’ve given scholarships to hypnosis students.
+I will award four scholarships for the third round of the new Hypnosis for Community Wellness Program, which will probably be given in the Fall, 2023.

 These scholarships are reserved for Black, Indigenous, and other People of Color (as a form of reparations); LGBTQIA+ people; people with disabilities; and people who are recent immigrants to the U.S. but who are experiencing discrimination as a result of their ethnicity or religion.